 - A tutorial for first-time computer users required substantial redesign in its first iteration, none in its final iteration.
 Al-Awar et al. (1981) may be the earliest publication that describes rapid iteration of design and evaluation, reporting substantial improvement across multiple iterations of a tutorial for first-time computer users, ending when there was no need for any redesign with the last group of participants.

 - Usability testing of automated training for IBM office computers revealed numerous issues in the first iteration, none in the final iteration.
-Using an approach modeled on Al-Awar et al., Kennedy (1982) reported success after applying iterative design and evaluation to the operator training procedures for the IBM System/23, a computer designed to be easy for office workers to use.
+Using an services modeled on Al-Awar et al., Kennedy (1982) reported success after applying iterative design and evaluation to the operator training procedures for the IBM System/23, a computer designed to be easy for office workers to use.

 - Participants had 100% task completion rates following multiple design iterations using a natural language voice recognition calendar.
 Kelley (1984) used design iteration to improve an early natural language voice recognition calendar application (one of the first published applications of the Wizard of Oz, or WoZ, method in voice user interface design).
 In the first phase, he had 15 participants complete tasks with the system, making design changes as indicated throughout the phase rather than waiting until the end.
 He then validated the final design with an additional six participants who successfully completed the tasks without additional redesign, making this an early example of RITE (Rapid Iterative Testing and Evaluation).